 We have long had a decent idea which venues have the most active cash games, and which tournaments draw the largest fields.
 But, as data analysts by trade, we decided to take a more statistical approach to our investigation.
-During Fall 2021 we used PokerAtlas and Bravo Poker to track cash and tournament activity for all New England sites which provide live data on either site.
+During Fall 2021 we used PokerAtlas and Bravo Poker to track cash and tournament activity for all New England sites which provide live data.
 On weekdays, we collected numbers at 8pm each night for cash play, and tracked tournaments after the registration period closed.
 On weekends, we tracked cash both at 2pm and 8pm and the number of entries for all tournaments.

 Caveats about Data Collection

 There are definite gaps in our data collection efforts used to determine where to play poker in New England.
 Most importantly, Foxwoods, one of the largest venues, does not report the number of entries for their daily tournaments.
 So assessing Foxwoods’ tournament potential takes a bit of guesswork, relying on our own experience and reports from others who play there.
-The Lakes Region, Keene, and Lebanon Poker Room do not report any data on Bravo or PokerAtlas.
+The Lakes Region, Concord Casino, and Lebanon Poker Room do not report any data on Bravo or PokerAtlas.
 Again, we can cull some information from personal experience and other sources, but the data isn’t as objective.

 Further, things are always changing in the New England poker scene.
 This is particularly true for poker tournaments.
 Many rooms tweak their structures.
 Some introduce entirely new tournaments and phase out ones that are not drawing well.